Thursday, December 19, 2013

 Everyone stood to belt out "Hark!
 The Herald Angels Sing" and "The First Noel".
 Such gleefulness!
 NYC has instances were total strangers collect together for camaraderie and then disperse.

-Brimming with Christmas spirit, we boarded the subway and hurried into Sanfords for an impromptu dinner: a Manhattan (organic rye distilled in Virginia--a state named after the Queen of England: Elizabeth I, "the virgin queen"), locally-caught red snapper, and chicken cacciatore.
-'Twas a nice surprise to see that a familiar bus boy had gotten promoted, and he did a fine job as our waiter!
+Brimming with Christmas spirit, we boarded the subway and hurried into Sanfords for an impromptu dinner.
+I drank a Manhattan, made with an organic rye distilled in Virginia: a state named after the Queen of England: Elizabeth I, "the virgin queen".
+We ate locally-caught red snapper, and chicken cacciatore.
+It was a nice surprise to see that a familiar bus boy had gotten promoted, and he did a fine job as our waiter!
 (Good timing, too, considering NYC holiday-time tipping).

 Arriving home, we poured eggnog and cuddled in my darkened living room to admire our Christmas tree.
 We hope that you keep your Christmas bright and gay, too!